alban-read/modula-2/README.md

 -------

-Excelsior went on from XDS to create the award winning Jet Java AOT compiler; which I used a few times; earlier they created their own operating system for a Russian mini-computer system.
+Excelsior went on from XDS to create the award winning Jet Java AOT compiler; which I have used a few times to compile Jars; earlier they created their own operating system for a Russian mini-computer system.

 http://www.kronos.ru